Central Sleep Apnea Medication

 Zolpidem (Ambien)

-Rapidly absorbed, with fast onset of action (20-30 min), which makes this a good drug for sleep induction.
-The ER product (Ambien CR) consists of a coated 2-layer tab and is useful for insomnia characterized by difficulties with sleep onset and/or sleep maintenance.
-First layer releases drug content immediately to induce sleep, whereas second layer gradually releases additional drug to provide continuous sleep.
+Zolpidem is rapidly absorbed, with a fast onset of action (20-30 min), which makes this a good drug for sleep induction.
+The ER product (Ambien CR) consists of a coated 2-layer tablet and is useful for insomnia characterized by difficulties with sleep onset and/or sleep maintenance.
+The first layer releases drug content immediately to induce sleep, whereas second layer gradually releases additional drug to provide continuous sleep.

 Phosphodiesterase inhibitor